-Most Reliable Sedans
+Most Reliable Sedans for 2024

 Reliability ratings for sedans are calculated based on analyzing over 12 million vehicles to assess a model’s long term durability.